 About the Series

-Her lecture will also serve as the keynote to this year’s Media for Social Responsibility course focusing on Media and Body Image.
+Their lecture will also serve as the keynote to this year’s Media for Social Responsibility course focusing on Life with Autism Spectrum Disorder (ASD).